• Skip to primary navigation

 In another large bowl, whisk the eggs and milk together.
 Add the dry ingredients to it and mix until it's smooth.
 Fold in the bacon-onion mixture, cheese and oil, and gently mix until all of the ingredients are evenly blended.

 • Cook the waffles.
-With a bit of oil for each batch (even if it's non-stick), add the batter to the waffle iron, using it according to the manufacturer's instructions.
-(Mine is fairly standard and uses about ⅓ cup batter per waffle.)
+Use a heat resistant pastry brush to add oil to the iron plates before each batch -- top and bottom (even if it's non-stick).
+Add the batter to the waffle iron, using it according to the manufacturer's instructions.
+(Mine is fairly standard and uses about ⅓ to ½ cup batter per waffle.)

 • Cool and serve.
-Let the waffles cool a bit and then serve.
+Let the waffles cool on a cooling rack a bit and serve.

 NOTES